(This is a revised version of the September 20, 1998 document).

 If the picture to appear does not look like any of the three illustrations shown above, then your Amiga is probably not entirely Year 2000 compliant.
 To find out how to address the problems, see section 5 of this document.

-It should be noted that, as far as the Amiga operating system and application software is concerned, this document only covers the features and/or shortcomings of the software as designed and implemented by Commodore-Amiga, Inc. Third-party application software designed to run under the control of the Amiga operating system may not show the same behavior as the operating system itself.
+It should be noted that, as far as the Amiga operating system and application software is concerned, this document only covers the features and/or shortcomings of the original Amiga software.
+Third-party application software designed to run under the control of the Amiga operating system may not show the same behavior as the operating system itself.
 It may show bugs which AmigaOS does not exhibit, and the other way around.

 timer.device